planetfederal/spatialconnect-server/README.md

 ### Building the spatialconnect-server container

-You can build the spatialconnect-server conainter by:
+You can build the spatialconnect-server Docker container like this

 ```
-# building the uberjar for the server
-cd server/
-lein uberjar

-# build a container with the jar
-cd ..
 docker build -t boundlessgeo/spatialconnect-server .
 ```

-Once you've built the container, you can push it to the docker registry to trigger a redeployment:
+Once you've built the container, you can push it to the Docker registry to trigger a redeployment:

 ```
 docker push boundlessgeo/spatialconnect-server
 ```

+> Note that anytime the boundlessgeo/spatialconnect-server GitHub repo is
+> updated, the container will be rebuilt and deployed to the appropriate
+> environment.

 ### Local development environment setup